jet-/tinyacc/README.md

 # tinyacc
-Tiny accounting app for basic tracking personal finances working on LAMP stack
+Tiny accounting app for basic tracking of personal finances.
+Running on LAMP stack

 1. You have to create Database in MySQL server (for example acc_usd)

 2. Create tables

 	mysql -p acc_usd < mysql_tables.sql